w14525555/FaultTolerantOrleans/ReadMe.md

 will broadcast message to them so that they can load data from their reverse log.

 On failures
-1. Detect the failures.
+1. Detect the failures by finding exception in method call.
 Stop broadcasting barriers.
 2. Find the failed grains and reactive new grain for each of them.
+(Impossible because the manager can only get a handle)
 3. Let the new grain load their incremental log.
 4. Remove the failure grains from observer list.
 5. Broadcast the rollback message to unfailed grain and revert the state from reverse log.